ramosrenzo/Recipes-Research/README.md

-# Exploring the Nexus Between Cook Time and Ratings in Recipes
+# Exploring the Nexus Between Time and Ratings in Recipes

-A Data Science project exploring the relationship between a recipe's cooking time and its ratings, for DSC80 at UCSD.
+A Data Science project exploring the relationship between a recipe's preparation (prep for short) time and its ratings, for DSC80 at UCSD.

 **Authors:** Catherine Back, Lorenzo Ramos